 If you’re anything like us, you’ll love the idea of using succulents at weddings.
 Simple and stylish, these plants look utterly divine at any wedding.
-They’re a modern and minimalist alternative to traditional wedding blooms, yet they still give your big day a botanical touch.
+Wedding succulents are a modern and minimalist alternative to traditional wedding blooms, yet they still give your big day a botanical touch.
 Ultra-versatile, they can be used in a variety of different ways throughout your wedding day details.
 From your bridal bouquet to your guest favours, let’s take a look at how you can incorporate them into your wedding day…

 Wedding Favours and Place Settings